Modern Indian painting: British art schools

-The merchants of the East India Company also provided a large market for native art.
+The merchants of the East India Company provided a large market for native art.
 A distinct genre developed of watercolour painting on paper and mica in the later half of the 18th century depicting scenes of everyday life, regalia of princely courts, and native festivities and rituals.
-Referred to as the "Company style" or "Patna style", it flourished at first in Murshidabad and spread to other cities of British suzerainty.
+Referred to as the "company style" or "Patna style", it flourished at first in Murshidabad and spread to other cities of British suzerainty.
 The style is considered by authorities to be "of hybrid style and undistinguished quality".

-Post-1857, John Griffiths and John Lockwood Kipling (father of Rudyard Kipling) came out to India together; Griffith going on to head the Sir J. J. School of Art and being considered as one of the finest Victorian painters to come to India and Kipling went on to head both the J. J. School of Art and the Mayo School of Arts established in Lahore in 1878.
+After 1857, John Griffiths and John Lockwood Kipling (father of Rudyard Kipling) came out to India together.
+Griffith went on to head the Sir J. J. School of Art and was considered as one of the finest Victorian painters to come to India.
+Kipling went on to head both the J. J. School of Art and the Mayo School of Arts established in Lahore in 1878.

 The enlightened eighteenth-century attitude shown by an earlier generation of British towards Indian history, monuments, literature, culture and art took a turn away in the mid-nineteenth century.
 Previous manifestations of Indian art were brushed away as being "dead" and the stuff of museums; "from the official British perspective, India had no living art".
 To propagate Western values in art education and the colonial agenda, the British established art schools in Calcutta and Madras in 1854 and in Bombay in 1857.